So… it is time!

-During this 2nd week of pregnancy, romance (or at least making love) should your priority if youwant to conceive.
-Most women ovulate around 14 days after the first day of their last period, which should at some point in the second half of this week or so.
+During this 2nd week of pregnancy, making love should your priority if you want to conceive.
+Most women ovulate around 14 days after the first day of their last period, which should be at some point in the second half of this week or so.

 To maximize your chances of conception, you should make love the days before as well as on the actual day of ovulation.
 Learn about the signs of ovulation here.